| | From: 'Seminarian's Guide'

 colorful women in history.
 The Greta Garbo film, Queen Christina, is a

 highly fictionalized portrait of her last years as queen.
+Against her express

 wishes the pope had her body embalmed and brought to St. Peter's where